newjersey/innovation.nj.gov/content/_projects/ppe-intake-form.md

 initiative: COVID Response
 ---

-The [PPE Intake Form](https://covid19.nj.gov/forms/ppereport) is an online form for organizations in New Jersey to report personal protective equipment (PPE) levels and to donate equipment.
+The PPE Intake Form was an online form for organizations in New Jersey to report personal protective equipment (PPE) levels and to donate equipment.

 ### Challenge